10 questions to ask yourself to avoid a mid-life crises!

 The most common reason for misunderstandings and conflict in intimate relationships is persistent withdrawal and the lack of consistent communication between partners.

 This applies to your work environment as well.

 You are either a good communicator or not!

 When you feel upset/annoyed/frustrated, do you tend to close off instead of speaking up?

-Do you have the tendency of bottling down your emotions or do you know how to express them without sounding accusitive or defensive?
+Do you tend to bottle down your emotions, or do you know how to express them without sounding accusative or defensive?

 Clear, non-violent communication that delivers our emotions directly and compassionately is key to resolving any conflict.